-Our founding board members are devoted to the Austin community and share a passion for Soccer and helping kids.
+Our board members are devoted to the Austin community and share a passion for Soccer and helping kids.
 Read about their professional accomplishments and reasons for helping start Soccer Assist below.

 Originally from soccer-fueled Argentina, Dr. Paula Requeijo is the President of Soccer Assist.
 She earned her MD with honors from the University of Buenos Aires.
 She was a scholarship recipient to Cornell affiliated- New York Hospital.
 After finishing residency at Brackenridge Hospital she became an active leader in the health-care community.
 She is Board certified in Internal Medicine, Palliative Care and Hospice Care.
 As Medical Director for multiple organizations she has led significant changes in the transition of complex patients by aligning resources between acute and post-acute facilities.